-Comox Valley Airport Solar Project
+Comox Valley International Airport Solar Project

 The Comox Valley airport is a hub connecting tourists, visitors and locals to central and north Vancouver Island, and now welcomes it's guests with a beautiful 266 panel array on the main terminal’s south facing roof.

-This powerful photovoltaic system consists of (266) 455W solar modules, mounted to the centre portion of the airports metal standing seam roof.
-The system’s total capacity is 121.03 kW, which has been modelled to produce an estimated 137,447kWh of electricity a year.
-Based on historical consumption data, this system’s solar generation is anticipated to offset 13% of annual electrical consumption.
-The solar modules were racked onto the metal standing seam roof using specialized clamps, avoiding the need to penetrate the airport’s roofing material.
+YQQ’s powerful photovoltaic system consists of (266) 455-watt solar modules, mounted to the centre portion of the airport’s metal roof.
+The solar modules are racked onto the metal standing seam roof, using specialized clamps, which avoid the requirement of roof penetrations, maintaining the integrity of the roof structure.
+Hakai Energy’s electrical design included custom shrouding for weather protection and purposeful cable routing which eliminated intrusions.
+The PV system’s total capacity is 121.03 kilowatts, which has been modelled to produce an estimated 130,687-kilowatt hours of electricity per year.
+Based on the airport’s historical consumption data, the system’s solar generation is anticipated to offset 13% of the airports’ annual electrical consumption.
+This solar photovoltaic system will produce carbon-free electricity for the next 30-35 years.

 System Performance Highlights